cecilyboucher/Animal-Shelter-Data-Management-Dashboard-CS-340/README.md

-# Animal Rescue Data Management System
+# Animal Shelter Data Management Dashboard

 ## 📊 Overview
 This project is a Python-based client/server application that provides a dashboard interface for managing and analyzing animal shelter data.
 The system allows users to filter, search, and visualize structured database records through an interactive interface.